 - Inform the reporter of community resources explaining that, if appropriate, they can educate the woman on the available services. - Centralized Intake Supervisor will screen out the referral for CPS due to the allegation not meeting the legal definition of abused or neglected child found in Chapter W. Va.
 Code §49-1-201 and then notify the district supervisor of the screened out referral via email. - The district CPS Supervisor will notify the client of the referral and inform them of resources available to assist them.
-Examples of resources available include but are not limited to: Right from the Start, Family Resource Centers, Community Behavioral Health Centers, Medicaid, and the Women Infants and Children
+Examples of resources available include but are not limited to: Right from the Start, Family Resource Centers, Community Behavioral Health Centers, Medicaid, and the Women Infants and Children face.
+Record the notification in the contacts screen in FACTS.

 Program.
-This notification can be made by phone, in writing or face to face.
+This notification can be made by phone, in writing or face to